wp-plugins/tentbloggers-feedburner-rss-redirect-plugin/README.txt

 1. TentBlogger RSS FeedBurner Redirect

 == Changelog ==

+= 1.2 =
+* Fixing a problem that was causing a misdirection with respect to FeedBurner user agent.

 = 1.1 =
 * Fixed a problem that was directing the 'more' link to one of the feed URLs.